 MUSP brings together avocational historians and academia to explore stories and opportunities for bringing Scots-Irish influence out of the shadows of British colonial settlement.
 We work together to learn about challenges to understanding this migration, uncovering complex genealogy of the early settlement, exploring the impact in the foundation of local politics and the conflict with the indigenous community, while uncovering the legacy of this group to the character of Maine.

-Scots-Irish migration formed the backbone of many Maine communities, Maine’s traditional industries, cultural heritage, conflict, and peace.
+Scots-Irish migration starting in 1718 formed the backbone of many Maine communities, Maine’s traditional industries, cultural heritage, conflict, and peace.
 Their influence can be found in our legal systems, local control preference, relationships to the land, and dry Maine humor.
 We seek to share stories and expand access to Maine’s Scots-Irish Heritage through public programming and research.

 This is the story of two Belfast's - 3,000 miles apart.
 Two ports linked by name, by culture, and by shared tradition.
 The early Ulster-Scots settlers in America often named their settlements after places they left behind in Ulster.
 These names endure to this day, reflecting strong links between Ulster and the New World.
 This video tells the story of the link between Belfast in Ulster and in Maine, USA.